cc65/cc65/Floating-point.md

-  - If you create a new one, keep in mind that the compiler *right now* will currently work with IEEE754 floats, which your library calls must also work with (which will involve converting forth and back to whatever other format at runtime), and there is no easy way tp change that.
+  - If you create a new one, keep in mind that the compiler *right now* will currently work with IEEE754 floats, which your library calls must also work with (which will involve converting forth and back to whatever other format at runtime), and there is no easy way to change that.

 ### Roadmap